Bettie Page: Discovery and early work

 In late 1947, Page moved to New York City, where she hoped to find work as an actress.
 She supported herself by working a secretarial job at the American Bread Company, near Penn Station.
-Within days she became the victim of a sexual assault by a group of men, and retreated home to Nashville, where she briefly worked for the L & N Railroad.
+Within days she became the victim of a sexual assault by a group of men, and returned home to Nashville, where she briefly worked for the L & N Railroad.
 Within weeks, she returned to New York, becoming secretary to a real-estate developer and an insurance broker who shared offices in the Eastern Airlines Building at Rockefeller Plaza.

 In 1950, while walking along the Coney Island shore, Bettie met NYPD Officer Jerry Tibbs, who was an avid photographer, and he gave Bettie his card.
 He suggested she would be a good pin-up model.
 In exchange for allowing him to photograph her, he would help make up her first pin-up portfolio, free of charge.
 Tibbs suggested to Bettie that she style her hair with bangs in front, to keep light from reflecting off her high forehead when being photographed.
 Bangs soon became an integral part of her distinctive look.

 In late-1940s America, "camera clubs" were formed to circumvent laws restricting the production of nude photos.
 These camera clubs existed ostensibly to promote artistic photography, but in reality, many were merely fronts for the making of pornography.
 Page entered the field of "glamour photography" as a popular camera club model, working initially with photographer Cass Carr.
 Her lack of inhibition in posing made her a hit, and her name and image became quickly known in the erotic photography industry.
-In 1951, Bettie's image appeared in men's magazines such as Wink, Titter, Eyefull and Beauty Parade.
+In 1951, Bettie's image appeared in men's magazines such as Wink, Titter, Eyeful and Beauty Parade.